-To get your tax lawsuit into federal district court, you must pay the disputed tax in advance, and then sue for a refund.
-Many attorneys advise their clients to do this, if they can afford it.
 There is a general belief that decisions in U.S. district court are more objective than decisions in tax court.
-Tax suits are only one of many types of cases that are heard in U.S. district court, so they are approached from a broader point of view.
-The IRS is a party to every single case heard in tax court.
-Some people believe that such a familiarity breeds a slight favoritism.
-Also, some pick federal district court because they can get a jury there.
-There are no juries in tax court.
-So, if you have the money to pay the tax, your tax attorney should frame your case to look at the advantages and disadvantages of your choice of courts.
+Because tax suits are only one of many types of cases that are heard in U.S. district court, they are approached from a broader point of view.
+The IRS is a party to every case heard in tax court, and some people believe that this familiarity breeds a slight favoritism.
+In addition, unlike tax court, you can get a jury at federal district court.

-An Austin Tax Attorney with Experience in District Court Tax Suits
+How Can a Tax Attorney Help Me in a District Court Tax Suit?